-Because very potent medication against HIV has only been available since 1996, we do not yet know how long people will live with HIV infection if they are tested early and treated appropriately.
-The outlook, however, is very good, especially for those who begin antiretrovirals at an early stage of the disease.
+Today, the life expectancy for many people with HIV is close to that of people that don't have the infection.
+The outlook is especially for those who begin antiretrovirals at an early stage of the disease.
 If you are infected with HIV, it is best to find out as soon as possible so that treatment can be started before the immune system is weakened.
 Since potent antiretrovirals became available in the United States, the number of AIDS-related deaths and hospitalizations has decreased dramatically.
 The AIDS-related death rate in some parts of the developing world, however, remains staggeringly high due to lack of access to life-saving antiretrovirals.

 National Institute of Allergy and Infectious Diseases (NIAID)

 6610 Rockledge Drive, MSC6612